OpenSourcingLaw/ai.law/01-Introduction.md

 ## 1.2 Defining AI
 AI is an endeavour of the computer sciences that seeks to create intelligent machines that simulate human intelligence and interactions.
-The confluence of the digitisation of services; the proliferation of audio and visual sensors with internet connectivity; the availability of data storage, advances in compute and their orchestration into large scale data architectures have allowed for the application of machine learning (ML) algorithms.
-First developed as early as the 1970s yet in the absence of requisite data and compute they endured an AI winter, ML algorithms were distinctly different from algorithms that came before them.
+First developed as early as the 1970s, in the absence of requisite data and compute, machine learning (ML) algorithms endured an AI winter until the 21st century.
+ML algorithms were distinctly different from algorithms that came before them.
 Broadly, algorithms are any process that can be carried out automatically.
 Prior to ML, these algorithms were manually specified in deterministic programs known as rule-based systems.
-In rule-based systems, explicit logic turns input variables, such as credit card transaction information, into output variables, such as a flag for fraud.
-In complex ML algorithmss output variables and input variables are together fed into an algorithm theoretically demonstrated to be able to "learn" from data.
+In rule-based systems, explicit logic turns input variables into output variables.
+In complex ML algorithms, output variables and input variables are together fed into an algorithm theoretically demonstrated to be able to "learn" from data.
 Such learning is demonstrated by improvements in accuracy (or reductions in error, or other chosen measure of performance) over successive predictive rounds.
 This process trains a model exhibiting implicit, rather than explicit logic.
-Because these ML models are induced, they can be complex and incomprehensible to humans.
-They were generated with predictive performance rather than interpretability as a priority (Edwards and Veale 2017).
+This ability to learn implicity is associated with human intelligence and earns ML algorithms a place in AI.
+Functioning on implication also makes ML algorithms complex and potentially incomprehensible to humans (Edwards and Veale 2017).
+The confluence of the digitisation of services; the proliferation of audio and visual sensors with internet connectivity; the availability of data storage, advances in compute and their orchestration into large scale data architectures have allowed for the present-day application of ML algorithms to achieve AI.

-The use of machine learning technologies either to:
+In practice, this use of implication creates new forms of automated decision making that are driven by inference to:
-*anticipate outcomes that are not yet knowable for sure*, such as prediction of a future event or behaviour, or, *detect and subjectively classify something unknown but somehow knowable using inference rather than direct measurement*—such as detecting a propensity or a fraudulent.
+*anticipate outcomes that are not yet knowable for sure*, such as prediction of a future event or behaviour, or, *detect and subjectively classify something unknown but somehow knowable using inference rather than direct measurement*—such as detecting a propensity to purchase or a potentially fraudulent transaction.

 ## 1.3 Challenges to Society
 Conceptual challenges posed by AI to society include: